tinaponting/protect-wordpress/README.md

 UPDATED FILES AND FOLDERS:

+- Updated: 230921: htaccess1 some boubles and a non workigt file:)
 - Updated: 230918 wp-includes,works with wp,62+
 - Updated: 230918 wp.content, small error and .htaccess that do not work!
 - Updated: 230918  fuckdevtools -copyproofsto the Latest!